 - Bill Farmer (the current voice of Goofy)

-- Mona Marshall (the voice of Sheila Broflovski and Linda Stotch and one of Mary Kay Bergman's many replacement voices following her suicide in 1999)
+- Mona Marshall (the voice of Sheila Broflovski and Linda Stotch and one of Mary Kay Bergman's many replacement voices after her suicide in 1999)